 Now, a recent study has proved it is indeed possible, in full daylight, to use lasers to determine the distance to debris.
 This new laser ranging method will help improve orbit predictions for debris objects, drastically increasing the time available to make observations and keeping valuable spacecraft safe.

 Distribution of space debris in orbit around Earth.

 By using a special combination of telescopes, detectors, and light filters at specific wavelengths, researchers have found that it is in fact possible to increase the contrast of objects with respect to the daylight sky, revealing objects previously hiding in plain sight.

 “We are used to the idea that you can only see stars at night, and this has similarly been true for observing debris with telescopes, except with a much smaller time window to observe low-orbit objects,” explains Tim Flohrer, Head of ESA’s Space Debris Office.

 “Using this new technique, it will become possible to track previously ‘invisible’ objects that had been lurking in the blue skies, which means we can work all day with laser ranging to support collision avoidance.”

 Our planet is shrouded in a veil of debris — millions of small, but dangerous, fragments left over from previous space launches and in-orbit explosions and collisions.

 They are joined by hundreds of whole, but defunct, spacecraft and rocket bodies that have failed or been abandoned, orbiting uncontrolled through space.

-Even millimeter-sized fragments, traveling about seven kilometers per second, can damage a satellite upon impact, but collision with a dead spacecraft or large fragments can destroy functioning missions altogether.
+Even millimeter-sized fragments, traveling about seven kilometers (4 miles) per second, can damage a satellite upon impact, but collision with a dead spacecraft or large fragments can destroy functioning missions altogether.